 Likely Evolution of Supply Chain and Demand of Ophthalmic Drugs

 Owing to various reasons, such as growing manufacturing demand, need for specialized facilities, equipment and operational expertise, and high costs of development associated with certain drugs / therapies, a number of innovator companies have demonstrated a preference to outsource certain aspects of ophthalmic drug development and production operations to contract service providers.

-The current, annual manufacturing demand for commercialized ophthalmic drug FDFs is projected to grow at an annualized rate of 11.9%, till 2030.
-According to our estimates, close to 40% of the anticipated future demand is likely to be for ampoules / vials packaging, followed by glass / plastic bottles (28%).
-Further, a significant proportion of the FDF demand is likely to come from ophthalmic drugs commercialized for age-related macular degeneration.
+The current, annual ophthalmic drugs contract manufacturing market for commercialized drug FDFs is projected to grow at an annualized rate of 11.9%, till 2030.
+According to our estimates, close to 40% of the anticipated future demand is likely to be for ampoules / pharmaceutical vials, followed by glass / plastic bottles (28%).
+Further, a significant proportion of the FDF demand is likely to come from ophthalmic drugs commercialized for back of the eye disorders.